postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 <img alt="Copy link to workspace" src="https://assets.postman.com/postman-docs/copy-workspace-link-v9.jpg" width="500px"/>

-> When you share a workspace with Postman users who are not workspace members, its visibility must be public.
-If the workspace is restricted to a team or is a private or personal workspace, users who do not have access will not be able to open the workspace.
+> When you share a workspace with Postman users who aren't workspace members, its visibility must be public.
+If the workspace is restricted to a team or is a private or personal workspace, users who don't have access won't be able to open the workspace.

 # Managing a public workspace

 When a user opens a public workspace, Postman shows an overview of its contents, activity, and members in a new tab.
 The user interacts with the contents of the public workspace—the collections, APIs, environments, and other elements.
-As a team member with an Admin role on the workspace, you can manage the overview, the elements in the workspace, and the members of the workspace to provide a good experience for public users.
+As a team member with an Admin role on the workspace, you can manage the overview, the elements in the workspace, and the members of the workspace.

 ### Editing public workspace details

-Users with an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) for a workspace can edit workspace details, including updating the workspace's name, summary, description and visibility.
+Users with an [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) for a workspace can edit workspace details, including updating the workspace's name, summary, description, and visibility.
 For more information, see [Editing workspace details](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#editing-workspace-details).

-> Your workspace's name and summary are displayed on the [Public API Network](/docs/getting-started/exploring-public-api-network/).
+> The [Public API Network](/docs/getting-started/exploring-public-api-network/) displays your workspace's name and summary.
 Make your workspace name and summary informative to improve its visibility on the Public API Network.

 ### Adding elements to a public workspace